We're open Thursday through Sunday! Come and visit from 10 AM - 4 PM!

 Join the Fun

-Summer camp registration is now open!
-We're offering seven weeks of STEAM Summer Camps for kids ages 6 - 12.
+We're offering seven weeks of Summer Camps for kids ages 6 - 12 this summer.
+Join us for a summer jam-packed with STEAM!

 Click Here For More Info